avehtari/BDA_course_Aalto/exercises/ex7_rubric.md

 ### Q19 · Scale · 1 point

-Hierarchical model: *discussion about question i)*
+Hierarchical model: *discussion about question i)*, posterior distribution of the mean of the quality measurements of the sixth machine.

 Response: